coderefinery/github-without-command-line/_episodes/01-intro.md

 When we talk about a branch, we often mean the commit with the particular "label" and all its parent commits since the beginning of the project:

-- Commits c1, c2, c3, and c4 are part of `master`.
+- Commits c1, c2, c3, and c4 are part of the `master` branch.
-- All commits are part of `some-idea`.
+- All commits are part of the `some-idea` branch.

 ---